-There are 2 main inherited syndromes that can lead to colorectal cancer:
+Two main inherited syndromes can lead to colorectal cancer:

 Lynch syndrome, also known as HNPCC or hereditary non-polyposis colorectal cancer